T-Lymphocytes; Turkey; Vaccines; Global Health; Developmental Biology; Infectious Disease Medicine

 - Demento SL, Cui W, Criscione JM, Stern E, Tulipan J, Kaech SM, Fahmy TM.
 Role of sustained antigen release from nanoparticle vaccines in shaping the T cell memory phenotype.
 Biomaterials.
 19:4957-64 (2012).
 PMID:224840449.
 PMCID in Progress.

 - Cui W, Liu Y, Weinstein JS, Craft J & Kaech SM.
 An IL-21/IL-10/STAT3 pathway is critical for functional maturation of memory CD8+ T cells.
 Immunity 35:792-805 (2011).
 PMCID in progress.

 - Joshi NS, Cui W, Dominguez CX, Chen JH, Hand TW and Kaech SM.
 Increased numbers of pre-existing memory CD8 T cells and decreased T-bet expression can restrain terminal differentiation of secondary effector and memory CD8 T cells.
-J Immunol 187(8):4068-76
+J Immunol 187(8):4068-76 (2011).
+PMCID in process.

 - Jung YW, Rutishauser R, Nikhil JS, Haberman AM and Kaech SM.
 Differential localization of effector and memory CD8 T cell subsets in lymphoid organs during acute viral infection.
 J Immunol 185:5315-25 (2010).
 PMCID in progress.

 - Hand TW, Jung YW, Cui W, Sefik E, Liu Y, Joshi NS, Chandele A and Kaech SM.
 Differential effects of STAT5 and P13K/AKT signaling on effector and memory CD8 T cell survival.
 PNAS 107:16601-6 (2010).
 PMCID: PMC2944719.